Notes on Gravitational Physics: Lie Derivatives

-{Action of diffeos: \crv A smooth 1-1- map of a manifold onto itself or onto another manifold is called a {\em diffeo} (or diffeomorphism) if its inverse is also smooth.} We began by using the flow generated by a velocity field $\bf v$ to motivate the definition \eqref{liev} of Lie derivative of a vector field $\bf w$.
-It is useful to see formally the way in which any vector field generates a flow and to use that flow to give a geometrical definition of Lie derivative.
-Note first that the trajectory of a fluid element is an {\em integral curve} of the vector field $u^\alpha$, where: \\ {\bf Definition}.
-An integral curve $c(\lambda)$ of a vector field $\dis v^a$ is a curve whose tangent vector at each point $P=c(\lambda_0)$ is $\dis v^a(P)$.\\ In a chart $\{x^i\}$, the tangent $\dis v^i$ to an curve $c(\lambda)$ has components $\dis \frac d{d\lambda}x^i(\lambda)$; and the statement that $c(\lambda)$ is an integral curve has the form $\dis \frac{d}{d\lambda}x^i(\lambda)= \dis v^i[c(\lambda)]$.\\
+0.4cm We began by using the flow generated by a velocity field $\bf v$ to motivate the definition \eqref{liev} of Lie derivative of a vector field $\bf w$.
+We then extended the definition algebraically to tensors, by using the Leibnitz rule.
+We now return to the geometric picture, generalizing the flow of a fluid to a family of smooth invertible maps generated by an arbitrary vector field.
+We can then give a geometric definition of Lie derivative by extending the action of that flow from vectors to tensors. \\ {\bf Definition}. \crv A smooth 1-1 map of a manifold onto itself or onto another manifold is called a {\em diffeo} (or diffeomorphism) if its inverse is also smooth.} \\ Note first that the trajectory of a fluid element is an {\em integral curve} of the vector field $u^\alpha$, where: \\ {\bf Definition}.
+An integral curve $c(\lambda)$ of a vector field $\dis v^a$ is a curve whose tangent vector at each point $P=c(\lambda)$ is $\dis v^a(P)$.\\ In a chart $\{x^i\}$, the tangent $\dis v^i$ to a curve $c(\lambda)$ has components $\dis \frac d{d\lambda}x^i(\lambda)$; and the statement that $c(\lambda)$ is an integral curve has the form $\dis \frac{d}{d\lambda}x^i(\lambda)= \dis v^i[c(\lambda)]$.\\

 {\bf Proposition}.
 Any smooth vector field $\dis v^a$ in an n-dimensional manifold $M$ has a family of {\em integral curves}, one through each point of $M$. \footnote{This result is equivalent to the existence theorem for solutions to ordinary differential equations, proved, for example, in Coddington and Levinson, {\em Theory of Ordinary Differential Equations}, McGraw-Hill, 1995.} \\